danieltsaicw/approvico/README.md

 # save into blockchian

 what to save?
-why save on chain rather tha on sever?
+why save on chain rather than on sever?

 # read from blockchain